-I found it odd that except for Chen all of the women who seemed to want to join in ended up getting cold feet.
+Chen excepted, all of the women who had seemed to want to join in ended up getting cold feet.
+I found that odd.
 I mean, why make a show of arriving at all unless resolved to go through with it?
-Even Chen had her limits and, I have to admit, no matter how discreet their glances, severely disappointed the men in the pool by keeping her large breasts out of sight under the milky water (I certainly didn’t have a problem with her displaying them and she knew that).
+Even Chen had her limits, who severely disappointed the men in the pool, however discreet and polite their glances, by keeping her large breasts out of sight under the milky water (I certainly didn’t have a problem with her displaying them and she knew that).
 It’s very bad form to stare or gawk in the mixed-bathing onsen.
-Nevertheless, the prospect of the opposite sex’s beautiful naked body is the only reason why anyone ever ventures to these baths; they wouldn’t otherwise exist and sex-segregated baths would be sufficient for everyone’s purposes.
+Nevertheless, the prospect of the opposite sex’s beautiful naked body is, let’s face it, the only reason why anyone ever ventures to these baths.
+They wouldn’t otherwise exist and sex-segregated baths would be sufficient for everyone’s purposes.
 And your fellow male bathers are indeed protesting their disappointment when they give up after twenty minutes and leave (more out of feeling depressed than impatient).
-The stark truth is the men do very much want to see your body.
+The stark truth is that the men do very much want to see your body.
 But you can see theirs too.
 Isn’t that fair enough?
 Well, Chen did compromise a bit later on, draping her wet hand towel around her neck so that the ends just covered the nipple of each breast as she sat up out of the water.

 After giving the matter some thought I came up with three likely and not necessarily mutually exclusive theories to explain the reluctance of our would-be female participants.